rodriguezcappsec/rodriguezcappsec/README.md

 Hello there!
 My name is Luis Rodriguez, bornt in the DR and I work as an Application Security Engineer former Developer & SDET.

-I have an enthusiasm for Web Exploitation, Reverse Engineering and Muay Thai
+I have an enthusiasm for Web Exploitation, Reverse Engineering, develop security tools and Muay Thai

 ----------------------------------------------------------------------------